uhray/ractive-extensions-validator/README.md

 The development code is located in [lib](lib).
 The example code is in [example](example).

+After you develop, ling: `gulp lint`.

-After you develop, run `gulp build` to build the files to [dist](dist).
+Then you can build and push: `gulp build` to build the files to [dist](dist).
 Make sure to test out that the built files work.